-Citizens for Nuclear Technology sponsors, co-sponsors, or contributes to a variety of public events and informational meetings.
+Citizens for Nuclear Technology Awareness sponsors, co-sponsors, or contributes to a variety of public events and informational meetings.
 CNTA sponsored events are a vital part of the mission of our organization.
 Our events have the purpose of education, networking, and fundraising.

 The Annual Edward Teller Lecture and Banquet (also referred to as the Teller Lecture) is an event hosted by CNTA with the goal to reach out to the public and members.
 The event includes a reception, dinner, and lecturer who speaks on relevant nuclear topics.
 There are also many awards given out at this event including the Robert Maher Memorial Scholarship, the Distinguished Scientist Award, and the Nuclear Service Award.

-Tap into Nuclear is a periodic event put on by the Young Professionals Committee with the goal of “tapping into” the experiences of more accomplished members of CNTA in order to develop a wide range of skills that can be used in the workplace.
+Tap Into Nuclear is a periodic event put on by the Young Professionals Committee with the goal of “tapping into” the experiences of more accomplished members of CNTA in order to develop a wide range of skills that can be used in the workplace.
 This series is a core part of our professional development offerings.

 Previously known as the Annual Costume Ball, the Young Professional Fundraiser is an event put on by the Young Professionals Committee with the goal to raise money to allow membership for those under 40 to be free.
 This annual event has provided free membership to hundreds of young professionals since 2017.